2015 Facilitating Play Faculty

 Jessica Loughlin is a Social Work Clinical Supervisor at New York Center for Child Development in Manhattan.
 She works directly with children and their families through EI and CPSE using the Floortime/DIR model.
 She has worked with children ranging from those on the Autistic spectrum to children who have experienced trauma.
 For two years, Jessica also worked as a Mental Health Consultant in Harlem at a Head Start program working closely with the teachers to increase understanding of socio-emotional development.
 She has a MA in Child Development from Sarah Lawrence College and an MSW from NYU.

 Sarah Phillips Mathews, a graduate of Vassar College, also holds a Master’s degree in the Art of Teaching from Sarah Lawrence College.
-She is currently Lead Teacher in the Fours Class at the Sarah Lawrence College Early Childhood Center, where she has also taught Twos and Threes during the past 20 years.
+She is currently the Lead Teacher in the Fours Class and runs the Afternoon Twos Class and Parent Discussion Group at the Sarah Lawrence College Early Childhood Center where she has also taught Threes during the past twenty years.
 Her previous experience includes research at Children’s Hospital in Boston on early brain development, as well as teaching at the Harvard Law School Childcare Center and the Bank Street School for Children.
 Her main areas of interest are separation; conflict resolution and community building in the classroom; and block play, on which she leads a yearly graduate seminar.

 Cindy Puccio is in private practice in NYC and Westchester, seeing typically developing children for play therapy and doing Floortime/DIR with children with special needs, mainly children on the Autistic spectrum.
 Right out of graduate school, she worked for four years at The Learning Center in Riverdale doing psycho-remediation with children with a range of language needs and disorders.
 She then moved to Los Angeles and worked part-time at a mental health agency and part-time in a public elementary school doing individual, family and group therapy.
 When she returned to New York, she resumed her private practice.
 She has an MA in Child Development from Sarah Lawrence College and an MSW from NYU.
 She is currently pursuing her PhD in Infant and Early Childhood Mental Health and Developmental Disorders.